chromium/chromium/docs/ui/android/dynamic_colors.md

 ### Surface colors

 [Surface colors](https://m3.material.io/styles/color/the-color-system/color-roles#c0cdc1ba-7e67-4d6a-b294-218f659ff648) represent `?attr/colorSurface` at different surface levels or elevation values.
-These colors are calculated at runtime, so there is no macro or attribute that can be used to retrieve surface colors.
+With the exception of Surface-0 (just route through `?attr/colorSurface`), the rest of the surface colors must be calculated at runtime.
+This means there is no macro or attribute that can be used to retrieve surface colors.
 For this reason, there are currently 2 ways to calculate surface colors.

 #### ChromeColors#getSurfaceColor()